IMuhim/Building-a-SIEM/index.md

 Microsoft Azure can be accessed for free as a free trial is available for a limited amount of time.
 This project has been created using a Azure as it has all the tools required for this project.

 Firstly, I set up a virtual machine using the preset configuration.
-As part of setting up the virtual machine, I created a resource group which acts as a container for everything that will be created as part of this project.
-Crucially, I left the RDP port open as I will be generating RDP traffic as it is the most easily generated security event.
+As part of setting up the virtual machine, I created the resource group "IMGroup" which acts as a container for everything created as part of this project.
+Crucially, I left the RDP port open as I will be generating RDP traffic, which is the most easily generated security event.

+Once the virtual machine is set up we can connect to it, view information such as which resource group it belongs to and what operating system it is running.

 ![Branching](1_VM_ss.png)